 The proposed action would include a variety of vegetation management activities designed to reduce or eliminate threats to facilities, mitigate ROW fuel load conditions, and meet other objectives described in the Final EIS.
 In general, trees that grow to heights that may present a safety hazard are considered incompatible.
 These species would be targeted for management.
 About 273 total miles of transmission line ROW on 8 forests in 3 states are addressed in the Final EIS.

-WAPA and the Forest Service are Joint Lead Agencies on the Environmental Impact Statement.
+WAPA and the USFS are Joint Lead Agencies on the Environmental Impact Statement.

 WAPA contact information